Current Benchmark Issues of the Federal Government

 Federal securities offer a suitable solution for almost every investment horizon thanks to the wide range of different remaining maturities.

 - In the money market segment, the Treasury discount paper (Bubill) are issued with a term of 12 months and subsequently reopened several times as required.
-They reach volumes of about € 15 bn each.

 - The capital market offering starts with Federal Treasury notes (Schatz) with a maturity of 2 years.

-- Federal bonds (Bund) are traditionally issued with original maturities of 7, 10, 15 and 30 years.
+- Federal bonds (Bund) have original maturities of 7, 10, 15 and 30 years.

 Issuance & Outstanding Volume